Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 However, it is a bit difficult to find the path leading up to the observation tower when everything is covered in snow.

-There is a not insignificant risk that you could get lost or turned around while trying to find it, which is potentially extremely hazardous in winter temperatures.
-Do so at your own risk!
+There is a not insignificant risk that you could get lost or turned around while trying to find it, especially at night.
+This is potentially extremely hazardous in winter temperatures.
+Do so at your own risk.
+I was guided there my first time by locals which is why I felt comfortable going.

 There are some other ideas for where to see the Northern lights around Rovaniemi here; keep in mind you will need to rent a car to get to the majority of these spots.